Where are you from and where do you reside?

 Do you journal or sketch to remember things you see day to day in order to incorporate it into your work?

 All of the above.
 I carry a journal/sketchbook with me wherever I go.
-I try to document with photos, drawings, and written queues but also like to leave things to memory.
+I try to document with photos, drawings, and written cues but also like to leave things to memory.
 In my paintings, the known is just as important as the obscure.

 What’s one of your favorite objects you own?
 What’s the story?